-As an investor, we purchase securitizations originated by third-parties, and we hold them in our investment portfolio.
-These investments represent a substantial majority of our securitization exposure and include non-agency RMBS, CMBS, and other ABS.
+Our investment portfolio includes securitizations originated by third parties.
+These investments represent a majority of our securitization exposure and include non-agency RMBS, CMBS and other ABS.
 These securities contribute to the achievement of overall portfolio strategies and objectives with regard to liquidity, interest rate risk, credit risk, return targets and other objectives, as appropriate.
-For additional information about our investments in RMBS, CMBS and ABS, see "Note 3-Investment Securities" of our Q1 2015 Form 10-Q.
+For additional information about our investments in RMBS, CMBS and ABS, see "Note 3-Investment Securities" in our Q1 2016 Form 10-Q.

-We also have exposure to mortgage securitizations as the result of our acquisition of three businesses that originated residential mortgage loans and sold these loans to various purchasers, including purchasers who created securitization trusts.
-We do not originate new loans through these acquired businesses, but we still have exposure to their previously originated and securitized residential mortgages.
+We acquired three businesses that originated residential mortgage loans and sold those loans to various purchasers, including purchasers who created securitization trusts.
+We do not originate new loans through these acquired businesses, but remain exposed to their previously originated and securitized residential mortgages.
 We do not consolidate the trusts used for mortgage securitizations under U.S. GAAP.
-Our residential mortgage exposure from these originated securitizations consists of our residual interest in option-ARM mortgage loans securitized into mortgage-backed securities with an outstanding balance of \$2.0 billion as of March 31, 2015 and our retained interest consisting of letters of credit funded to cover losses in manufactured housing lending securitizations with an unpaid principal balance of \$868 million as of March 31, 2015.
-We continue to service some of our originated securitizations, and the servicer cash advances we are required to make as part of our servicing agreements are also considered a securitization exposure for regulatory capital purposes.
-For additional information about our involvement in securitization transactions as an originator and servicer, see "Note 6-Variable Interest Entities and Securitizations" of our Q1 2015 Form 10-Q.
+Our residential mortgage exposure from these originated securitizations primarily consists of our retained interests in option-ARM mortgage loans securitized into mortgage-backed securitizations consisting of the right to receive any remaining funds from letters of credit previously funded to cover losses with an unpaid principal balance of \$771 million as of March 31, 2016.
+We continue to service some of our originated securitizations, and the cash advances we are required to make as part of our servicing agreements are also considered a securitization exposure for regulatory capital purposes.

+As of March 31, 2016, our securitization exposures include commercial loans to special purpose entities ("SPEs") secured by financial collateral with an outstanding balance of \$2.1 billion and total exposure of \$2.4 billion.
+For additional information about our involvement in securitization transactions as an originator and servicer, see "Note 6-Variable Interest Entities and Securitizations" in our Q1 2016 Form 10-Q.

-For information on our accounting policies related to securitization exposure, see "MD&A-Critical Accounting Policies and Estimates-Investment Securities" and "Note 1-Summary of Significant Accounting Policies-Investment Securities and Securitization of Loans" of our 2014 Form 10-K.
+For information on our accounting policies related to securitization exposure, see "MD&A-Critical Accounting Policies and Estimates-Investment Securities" and "Note 1-Summary of Significant Accounting Policies-Investment Securities and Securitization of Loans" in our 2015 Form 10-K.

-Table 5 summarizes our regulatory capital securitization exposure by type.
+Table 5 summarizes our regulatory capital securitization exposure by type as of March 31, 2016.